Forensic Accounting & Expert Opinion

 -

-We were engaged to determine the loss caused by an employee's misappropriation of $1.2 million over three financial years.
+We were engaged to determine the loss caused by the accountant’s misappropriation of $1.2 million over three financial years.
 A whistleblower revealed the fraud, leading us to analyze the accounts and quantify the losses.

 Our report was accepted by IRAS, allowing the loss as a deductible expense, and the insurance company approved claims under fidelity insurance.
-The matter escalated to the High Court, where the plaintiff sought damages against auditor Patrick Lee PAC for negligence.
+The matter escalated to the High Court, where the plaintiff sought damages against auditor for negligence.

 Our report found the auditor liable for two of the three years, supporting the plaintiff's successful claim.
-However, the court held that the directors bore some responsibility, leading to adjustments in liability.
+However, the court held that the directors bore some responsibility as mentioned in our findings, leading to adjustments in liability.
 This case highlights the importance of forensic accounting in fraud detection and legal proceedings.